pauliesnug/SillyPack/README.md

 ## Fast

-1. Add a new instance, select "Import from zip"
+1. Add a new instance, select "Import > Import from zip"

     Use the following URL in the direct download field or download and point to it manually.

     `https://github.com/pauliesnug/sillypack/releases/download/bootstrap/SillyPackBootstrap.zip`

-2. Launch the game and the mods will be automatically installed and updated every time you launch
+2. Launch the game and the mods will be automatically installed and updated every time you launch!